 This is a variation on a "no knead" recipe.
 It's a great entry to making sourdough bread, with minimal stretching and folding and shorter fermentation times.
-Once you master this, you can move on to more in-depth bread recipes to build more complex flavors, and get better texture and rise.
+Once you master this, you can move on to our Long-Fermented Sourdough Recipe to build more complex flavors, and get better texture and rise.

 (Yield : One loaf)

 INGREDIENTS 1 cup (5 oz) whole wheat flour

 2 1/2 cups (11 oz) white bread flour

 1 1/2 tsp sea salt

 Mix together the dry ingredients in a large bowl.
 In a smaller bowl, dissolve your active (ie, fed within the last 6-8 hours) sourdough starter in filtered water.
 Combine the wet ingredients into the dry ingredients and stir to incorporate completely.
 Cover bowl with plastic wrap, beeswrap or a dampened flour sack towel and let sit for roughly 9-12 hours at room temperature.

 With hands dusted in flour, spread out dough gently on a well floured surface.
 Fold the dough into itself into thirds (like a tri-fold brochure).
 Then fold in half from top to bottom creating a roundish blob.
 Cover loosely with a cloth and rest for 15 minutes.
 Turn the dough upside down (so the seam side is up) and gently shape from the sides into a ball, creating tension to form a taut skin.
 Transfer into a well floured proofing basket (or ~8" bowl lined with cloth that's been well-floured).
 Cover with a towel and let rise about 1-2 hours.